bbauska/W3Cx-5of5/README.md

 servers that use JavaScript for coding the server side of Web sites of applications, such as the NodeJS HTTP server).</p>

-<p>This environment defines a "global object".</p>

-<h5>When this environment is a Web browser
+<p>This environment defines a "global object".
+When this environment is a Web browser
-(and this is the case for all examples we have seen in this course), this global object is named window.</h5>

-<h5>The "global variables" defined with the keyword var are properties of
-this window object, and we can say the same of predefined functions like prompt, alert, etc.</h5>

-<h5>However, at the top level of programs and functions,
-let, unlike var, does not create a property on the global window object.</h5>
+(and this is the case for all examples we have seen in this course), this global object is named window.
+The "global variables" defined with the keyword var are properties of this window object, and we can say the same of predefined functions like prompt, alert, etc. However, at the top level of programs and functions, let, unlike var, does not create a property on the global window object.</p>

 <p><b>TIP:</b> if you have global variables/objects declared with let,
 just declare them with var instead, and you will be able to inspect them easily from the devtool console.
 You can switch back to using let, later.</p>

-<p>Let&apos;s see some examples:</p>
+<h5>Let&apos;s see some examples:</h5>

 <pre>1.  &gt; var a = 1;
 2.  undefined